 Sick Leave Time Off Increments

 California law states that you can’t require employees to use paid sick leave in increments of less than two hours.
-However, as a best practice, the two-hour limit should be used only for hourly employees who are non-exempt.
-Consider a longer minimum, such as a half-day or full-day, for salaried exempt staff.
+But as a best practice, the two-hour limit should be used only for hourly employees who are non-exempt.
+Consider a longer minimum such as a half-day for salaried exempt staff.

-In fact, if you have salaried or exempt employees, you may want to recommend that sick leave be used only in full-day increments as tracking time off for exempt employees on an hourly basis, might open your business up to a claim of misclassification of exempt vs. non-exempt status.
-Here are additional FAQs from a California government website.
+In fact, if you have salaried, or exempt employees, you may want to recommend that sick leave be used only in full-day increments.
+Tracking time off for exempt employees on an hourly basis, might open your business up to a claim of misclassification of exempt vs non-exempt status.
+Here’s additional FAQs form from a California government website.

 It’s a best practice in California to track your employees’ sick leave separate from paid time off (PTO) that’s used for vacation.
-Some companies do this by setting up two leave policies.
-One for PTO, which is for vacation or any other purpose like an employee taking a “mental-health-day” or time off for a child’s school visit.
+Some companies do this by setting up two leave policies—one for PTO, which is just for vacation or any other purpose like an employee taking a “mental-health-day” or time off for a child’s school visit.

-In California, unused PTO must be paid out upon an employee termination.
+In California, PTO must be paid out upon an employee termination.
 Sick leave is not required to be paid out upon termination.
-In addition, providing PTO is optional while providing paid sick leave is required.
-If you combine the policies and allow employees to use PTO as sick time, you may find yourself obligated to pay it all out upon termination, even though sick time wouldn’t have been required to be paid out otherwise.
+In addition, providing PTO is optional, while providing paid sick leave is required.
+If you combine the policies, and allow employees to use PTO as sick time, you may find yourself obligated to pay it all out upon termination, even though sick time wouldn’t have been required to be paid out otherwise.

-California Cities That Expand on State Sick Leave
+California Cities that Expand on California State Sick Leave

 Multiple cities in California have even stricter requirements for providing paid sick leave than California does as a state.
-Places like San Francisco triple the requirements, mandating employers pay up to 72 hours of sick leave a year, and requiring employers to allow employees to accrue sick leave starting on day one instead of day 30.
+Places like San Francisco triple the requirements, mandating 72 hours of paid sick leave be provided to full time employees.
+Further, in San Francisco, employees earn one hour of paid sick leave for every 30 hours worked.
+Employers with 10 or more employees may cap an employee’s sick time balance at 72 hours.
+Employers with fewer than 10 employees may cap an employee’s sick time balance at 40 hours.
 Two examples are shown in the table below.

 |Number of Employees|